 Don’t tease the deer.
 If they bow, give them the cracker.
 While the deer seem tame and friendly, remember that they are still wild animals.
 They won’t appreciate being pet or cuddled for selfies.
 The deer snatch carrier bags in search of food, so keep these out of sight while feeding the deer.

-More Things to do in Nara
+More Things to do during your Nara Day Trips

 Walking route listed above will take up much of your day, but if you have some time left, here are some other things you can see and do in Nara: